 Siemens Gamesa Renewable Energy has a combined 7,600 wind turbines installed in the U.S., capable of producing clean, renewable power for more than 5 million households every day.

 The shrinking of America’s middle class is indicative of a larger trend: key indicators – from healthcare to infrastructure to equality – show that American quality of life is lagging behind other developed nations.
-Siemens is in a unique position to help the U.S. reverse these trends.Learn More
+Siemens is in a unique position to help the U.S. tackle these challenges.Learn More

 In the U.S., approximately 95 tests are run every second on a Siemens Healthineers immunoassay, clinical chemistry or integrated system.

-Siemens developed a genetic assay designed to test for the presence of the Zika virus.
+Siemens developed a Molecular assay designed to test for the presence of the Zika virus.

 1/3 of all light rail vehicles in the U.S. today are manufactured by Siemens.

 In the U.S., Siemens employs people from 84 nations.